fpscloud/Identity-Authentication/README.md

  ___
 # UI Integration

-You can find sample implementation for both customer & agent UI in this repository.
+You can find Reference implementation for both Customer & Agent UI in this repository.
 Please follow the below instructions to successfully integrate the widget into your UI.

 ## HTML & CSS